Jeremy Cameron: 2016–2018: Individual success and consecutive finals appearances

 Cameron received his first-ever suspension after a high hit on Brisbane player Rhys Mathieson during the 2016 NAB Challenge, resulting in Cameron being suspended for the first four games of the 2016 AFL Season.
 Cameron returned from suspension in round 5, recording 5 goals against St Kilda, he continued this form throughout the season, kicking four or more goals on six occasions.
 He would play in every remaining game of the home-and-away season following his round 5 return, finishing the season as GWS's leading goal-kicker for the 5th consecutive year with 53 goals, third place in the Coleman Medal.
-Cameron played a huge role in helping GWS reach their first ever final's series, finishing the season with a 16–6 win–loss record, resulting in them finishing 4th on the ladder.
+Cameron played a huge role in helping GWS reach their first ever finals series, finishing the season with a 16–6 win–loss record, resulting in them finishing 4th on the ladder.
 Cameron kicked 4 goals in the Giants first ever final, helping them defeat Sydney by 36 points in a qualifying final.

 Cameron took leaps towards improving his game during the 2017 AFL Season by turning himself into a free-wheeling forward, giving himself the freedom to roam all over the ground, resulting in him increasing his disposal average from 9.5 to 15.8, his average marks a game from 4.3 to 7.1, and his average kicks a game from 7.2 to 10.9.
 Cameron started the season in tremendous form, recording 13 goals in the first three games, 4 in round 1 against the Adelaide Crows, 6 in round 2 against the Gold Coast Suns, and 3 in round 3 against North Melbourne.
 Cameron was on track to having a career-best haul when he had 39 goals after round 14, but hamstring issues cut his impact significantly.
 Cameron missed four of the last seven games of the regular season, resulting in him finishing the season with 45 goals.
 Cameron's impact again helped the Giants have a successful season, finishing 4th placed again with a win–loss record of 14–2–6.
 Cameron played in the first qualifying final against the Adelaide Crows, but again went down with a hamstring injury and was ruled out for the remainder of the finals series.

 Cameron started the 2018 AFL Season almost identical to his previous season with 12 goals in the first three rounds, and 35 goals after round 14, but again his season was derailed, only this time it wasn't due to an injury.
 Cameron was suspended for five games due to a hit on Brisbane player Harris Andrews that resulted in bleeding on the brain and a severe concussion for Andrews.
 He returned in round 20, but only kicked 11 goals in his next six games, including only 3 goals during the Giants two finals games.
 Cameron ended his season with 46 goals.